In re The Trade Desk, Inc. Securities Litigation

 Case Number: 2:25-cv-01396-CAS-DFM

-Class Period: 05/09/2024 - 02/12/2025
+Class Period: 11/15/2023 - 08/08/2025

 Case Leaders: John Rizio-Hamilton, Jonathan D. Uslaner

-Case Team: Michael Mathai, Prachi Patel
+Case Team: Prachi Patel

 Trade Desk’s Alleged Fraud

 Based in Ventura, California, Trade Desk operates as a technology company, offering a self-service, cloud-based, ad-buying platform that allows marketers to plan, manage, optimize, and measure data-driven ad campaigns.
 In June 2023, Trade Desk announced the rollout of Kokai, a generative AI forecasting tool that it claimed would enable users to more effectively deploy their advertising spending.
 Trade Desk described Kokai as the “most advanced product launch” in the Company’s history.
 As the Company began transitioning its clients from its older advertising platform Solimar to Kokai, Trade Desk assured investors that it expected “full adoption” of Kokai by existing Trade Desk customers “over the course of 2024.”
-Throughout the Class Period, Defendants repeatedly touted the seamless transition to Kokai.
+Throughout the Class Period, defendants repeatedly touted the seamless transition to Kokai.